 Many Americans today are not saving enough for retirement.
-In a recent survey conducted by Consumer Finances, 71% of people in this generation have saved less than $50,000 for retirement.
+In a recent 2016 survey conducted by Employee Benefit Research Institute and Greenwald & Associates, on average 59.5% of people in this generation, ages 35-54, have saved less than $50,000 for retirement.
 The earlier you start saving, the better off you will be and the easier it will be to continue saving throughout your working years.
 By waiting a mere 10 years to save, you could be costing your retirement plan account balance hundreds of thousands of dollars.

 |401(k) / 403(b) / 457(b) Elective Deferrals||$18,000||$18,000|